 - To exchange and develop good practice;

-- To develop sets of learning or information materials;
+- To develop learning or information materials;

 - To jointly deliver activities with the target group;